wg34projects/XMC4500-3Daccel-TASK/README.md

 * /python/ - all PYTHON scripts as mentiond in the description and all necessary pictures
 * /pictures/ - all pictures for README.md file

-Details find in section "Files" in the doxygen documentation and further details inside the source code.
+Details find in section "Files" in the doxygen documentation and further details are commented inside the source code.

 ## description